 Be proactive!
 Contact professors, PhD students or other people, ask questions, show your interest.

-Attention, strict deadline apply according to the kind of employment contract or granted scholarship.
+Attention, strict deadlines apply according to the kind of employment contract or granted scholarship.
 Prospective teaching assistants should apply by May, FNRS candidates by February, FRIA candidates by September.
 Do not wait too much once you have decided to pursue a doctorate.

 The first step is applying for admission to the PhD program.
 For all information concerning PhD enrolment, please refer to the following page :